-Our LL.M application for the 2014-2015 admissions cycle will be available beginning in early September.
+Our LL.M. application for the 2014-2015 admissions cycle is now available via LSAC.org.
 All applicants to our LLM program are required to apply via the Law School Admissions Council (LSAC).
-If you have questions about applying to our LL.M program, please contact the Office of Admissions at 540.458.8503 or email@example.com.
+If you have questions about applying to our LL.M. program, please contact the Office of Admissions at 540.458.8503 or firstname.lastname@example.org.

 Applicants to the Washington and Lee LL.M. degree program must register with the Law School Admissions Council's (LSAC) LL.M.
 Credential Assembly Service.
 Please visit www.llm.lsac.org to register.
 The LSAC will collect, authenticate and distribute your university records and TOEFL scores.
 Five reports to law schools are included in the registration fee of $185.